 Pain in the testicles is something that every male would have experienced at some point of time in their lives.
 It could be due to an injury, or a medical condition.
 Experiencing pain due to sports injuries is also common.
-It is a pain that occurs in the testicles and some cases it can be on both the testicles.
+It is a pain that occurs in the testicles and in some cases it can be on both the testicles.
 Sometimes the pain originates from a different region of the abdomen and the spasms are felt in the testicles.
-Let us have a look at some of the causes and the treatment plans for such pain.
+Let us have a look at some signs, causes, and treatment plans for such pain in testicles.

-Pain in the testicle region and area could be due to diabetes, nerve damage, and side effects of a drug, gangrene, inflammation in the blood in the testicular region, kidney stones, mumps, testicular cancer, and vasectomy.
+Pain in the area of the testicles could be due to diabetes, nerve damage, and side effects of a drug, gangrene, inflammation in the blood in the testicular region, kidney stones, mumps, testicular cancer, and vasectomy.
 Varicocele can develop over a period and in some rare cases do not require any treatment at all.
 In most of the cases, testicular pain can be due to a result of a direct injury.
 A sports injury or an accident in the groin area can cause pain and discomfort.

 Severe testicular pain or sudden discomfort in the abdomen region are indications of testicular disease and seek medical attention immediately in such cases.
 Varicocele is usually associated with sharp bouts of pain that comes and goes away.
 Also, it is more prone to the left side testicles.
 A twisted testicle is also an indication that the blood does not flow freely and can result in loss of blood supply.
 These conditions require immediate medical attention.

 Please check with your doctor if you have any swelling in the scrotum area and if you have the symptoms of veins protruding out abnormally.
 A diagnosis can be easily done by a testicular ultrasound.
 Check out your sperm production levels too and get medical guidance in case of irregularity.